Defining Target Product Profiles (TPPs) for Bacteriophage Therapies to treat CF lung infections

 Scoping phase:

-A systematic review of the preclinical and clinical pipeline for phage therapeutics for lung infections in CF and other chronic respiratory infections alongside identification of key stakeholders to engage with.
+We conducted a systematic review of the preclinical and clinical pipeline for phage therapeutics targeting lung infections in CF and other chronic respiratory conditions.
+During this phase, we also identified key stakeholders to engage with.

 02